rocketmlhq/rmldnn/tutorials/birds_image_classification/README.rst

   :width: 800
   :align: center

-The output of classification is a directory named ``predictions/`` containing one numpy file for each input sample.
+The output of classification is a HDF5 file named ``predictions/output_1.h5`` containing one dataset for each input sample.
-Since the model predicts a probability for each sample to be of one out of 400 possible classes, those numpy arrays will be of shape :math:`(400,)`.
+Since the model predicts a probability for each sample to be of one out of 400 possible classes, those dataset will be of shape :math:`(400,)`.
 To obtain the actual predicted classes, one needs to take the `argmax` of each array.
 This is done in the below script (available as `print_predictions.py <./print_predictions.py>`__), which also computes the total accuracy: